.As part of Glitter and Grief at the Haus der Statistik:

 We will be co-writing and audio-recording derogative words and narrations.
 By the means of queer feminist methodologies, we will then distort, destabilize and deconstruct these words and narrations.

 .The text-poem-work with the title "Ehmmm….peering.
 Preliminary Drafts of Upcoming Experiences.
-Polylingual poems about the relation of public space to embodied garments and to political sexuality" is especially writen for the next printed issue of A) GLIMPSE) OF) NEW NARRATIVES FOR THE NOW magazine.
+Polylingual poems about the relation of public space to embodied garments and to political sexuality" is especially written for the magazine A) GLIMPSE) OF) NEW NARRATIVES FOR THE NOW.

-The paper A) GLIMPSE) OF) #04, titled "Experiencing the Radical Body" is edited by Dimitra Ioannou and Rebecca Wilcox.
+The “Experiencing The Radical Body” issue is edited by Dimitra Ioannou and Rebecca Wilcox, designed by Marianna Vouza, and features:

 .The ongoing project WordMord at the Centre of New Media and Feminist Public Practices.